bluebanquise/bluebanquise/resources/documentation/stories.rst

 create a new file with the master group name inside of /etc/bluebanquise/inventory/cluster/nodes/

-For example, if you wish to create a new group "switchs", create file /etc/bluebanquise/inventory/cluster/nodes/switches.yml and add the following content in the file:
+For example, if you wish to create a new group "switches", create file /etc/bluebanquise/inventory/cluster/nodes/switches.yml and add the following content in the file: